mikrono/tModLoaderWiki_kr_ko/Conditions.md

 `ToDropCondition()` takes at least one argument to say if the item will show up in the Bestiary. `ShowItemDropInUI.Always` will make the item always appear in the Bestiary even if the condition isn't met, `ShowItemDropInUI.WhenConditionSatisfied` will make the item appear only when the condition is met, and `ShowItemDropInUI.Never` will make the item never appear in the Bestiary.
 The second argument of `ToDropCondition()` will determine if the description of the Condition will be shown (true by default).

 Here is a full example of an NPC's loot.
-In this example, the Example Sword will be shown in the Bestiary at all times and will have an addition tooltip line that says "Drops: During daytime".
+In this example, the Example Sword will be shown in the Bestiary at all times and will have an additional tooltip line that says "Drops: During daytime".

 ```cs
 npcLoot.Add(ItemDropRule.ByCondition(Condition.TimeDay.ToDropCondition(ShowItemDropInUI.Always), ModContent.ItemType<ExampleSword>()));